Camel Workshop

 Since 2012, Green Chimneys has incorporated camels into nature-based programs for children with social, emotional, and behavioral challenges.
 As a special education school and residential treatment center, Green Chimneys is recognized worldwide for innovative approaches to education and nature-based programs.
 The current trio of camels, along with the 300+ animals that make up the Farm & Wildlife Center, are an integral part of the educational, therapeutic, and recreational offered at Green Chimneys School.
 Green Chimneys continues to be a leader, advocate, and educator of human-animal interactions (HAI).
 Through The Sam and Myra Ross Institute, Green Chimneys serves the HAI community by conducting ongoing research initiatives, hosting conferences and workshops, and fostering the future of HAI through the Henry J. and Erna D. Leir Global Internship Program.

-Tickets will go on sale at noon on 1/16/24 on Eventbrite.
+Tickets on sale now on Eventbrite.

 Given that this workshop is hand-on, there is limited space available for humans, and even more limited space for camels.
 Registration is first-come, first-served.
 A waiting list will be made when the limit is reached.